Ibizagate - Chronologie des Scheiterns

 Opening up Iran - A Chance for Business and Human Rights

 For a decade Iran has been excluded from international trade because of its nuclear policies.
 With the ending of sanctions in mid-January, the Islamic theocracy has again stepped onto the international trade stage.
-It remains to be seen whether or not the opening up of the economy will also lead to socio-political change.
-There are still systematic human rights violations, arbitrary arrests and hundreds of executions every year.
+Will this economic expansion also lead to socio-political change?
+Systematic human rights violations, arbitrary arrests and hundreds of executions still take place every year.

 Gober - On the Fate of an Orang-Utan Mother